dd32/td-gh-ex/readme.txt

 Advance Blog includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==

+= 1.1.2 - [25-April-2020] =
+* fixed keyboard navigation and other quick fixes.
+* Fixed design issue related with comment area

 = 1.1.1- [10-Dec-2019] =
 * Added new feature with compatibility on new WordPress version.